All of the information any quizzical Fluevoger could ever need, in a very handy drop down menu.

 What happens if the shoes I just bought are now on sale?

-Fluevog’s One-time Price Protection Policy is only valid on full priced items, purchased in-store only, that go on sale in-store within 14 days of original purchase.
-It is covered only if the same size, colour and style is available in-store.
-Only then a store credit will be issued for the one-time price protection adjustment.
-An original sales receipt must be presented within 14 days of purchase (no exceptions).
+Fluevog’s One-time Price Protection Policy is only valid on full priced items, purchased in-store or online, that go on sale within 14 days of original purchase.
+Only then will a refund be issued for a one-time price protection adjustment.
 Once an adjustment has been made, no further adjustments are allowed.

 Why don’t Fluevogs come with a lifetime warranty?